 - How are scholarship recipients determined?

 Each scholarship application is thoughtfully and carefully reviewed by a selection committee of community volunteers.
-An applicant's name is not included with the applications that the selection committees review.
-Instead, each application assigned an identification number.
+An applicant's name is not included with the applications for review.
+Instead, each application is assigned an identification number.

 Some scholarships require an interview.
 Usually these interviews are conducted during the school day.
 For high school students, arrangements are made through the school guidance offices so that students may be excused from school.
 These interviews last about 20 minutes.

 - What documentation is required for my scholarship payment to be made?

-The documentation necessary for a payment to be made is proof of enrollment from the college or university that you will be attending.
-This can be a letter of admission from their college or university OR a copy of their first-semester schedule.
-If the scholarship is to be paid in two or more installments, you must submit your grades from the most recent semester and a class schedule for the next semester before the next installment will be paid.
+Scholarship recipients will receive a Scholarship Acceptance Agreement that will outline the conditions of the award.
+Students must sign and return the form, along with a copy of their letter of admission from their college or university OR a copy of their first-semester schedule.
+If the scholarship is to be paid in two or more installments, grades from the most recent completed semester and a class schedule for the upcoming semester must be submitted before the next installment will be paid.

 - Will the check be made to me or to the school which I am attending?

 All scholarship payments are made directly to the college, university, camp or private instructor on the student's behalf, beginning with the fall semester.
-Scholarship amounts of more than $2,000 will be paid in two installments.
-A copy of the letter sent with the check to the college or university will be sent to you so that you know that the payment has been made.
+Scholarship amounts of more than $2,000 will be paid in two or more installments.
+A copy of the letter sent with payment to the college or university will be sent to the student informing that payment has been made.

 - If I withdraw from classes, am placed on academic probation or do not attend classes one semester for some reason, what happens to my scholarship?

-We request that scholarship recipients inform the Heritage Fund's Scholarship Manager of any changes in their status as students.
+We request that scholarship recipients inform the Scholarship Manager of any changes in their status as students.
 If you have any extenuating circumstances, we will work with you.
-If not, the the scholarship for that semester would be forfeited.
+If not, the the scholarship for that semester will be cancelled.